 During the ’70s and ’80s, there were at least 300 people in the parking lot every single night.
 It was a second home to Lemmy Kilmister of Motörhead, who passed away in 2015.
 Lemmy loved the Rainbow so much that he moved to West Hollywood to be closer to it.
 In the last two decades of his life, he was a daily fixture at the Rainbow whenever the band was not on tour, and he was often seen playing the bar’s video poker machine.
 Following a successful crowdfunding campaign and months of anticipation, a memorial statue in his honor was unveiled in 2016 at his favorite hangout on the back patio.

-“I loved them both so much and I was with them both on the days they passed” says Mikeal Maglieri.
-“In Lemmy’s honor, we have renamed the patio, ‘Lemmy’s Lounge’ because of the statue, and we plan on opening them around the world.
+“I loved them both so much and I was with them both on the days they passed,” says Mikeal.
+“In Lemmy’s honor, we have renamed the patio ‘Lemmy’s Lounge’ because of the statue, and we plan on opening them around the world.
 It’s time to go international!
-My dad would have wanted that”.
+My dad would have wanted that.”

 The Rainbow became a hangout for rock musicians and their groupies during the 1970s.
-Notable regulars during this period include Alice Cooper, Keith Moon, Micky Dolenz, Ringo Star, John Lennon, and Harry Nillson.
-They referred to themselves as the “Hollywood Vampires” and they made the Rainbow their home away from home.
+Notable regulars during this period included Alice Cooper, Keith Moon, Micky Dolenz, Ringo Starr, John Lennon and Harry Nilsson.
+They referred to themselves as the “Hollywood Vampires,” and they made the Rainbow their home away from home.
 Everyone from Neil Diamond to Elvis Presley could be seen at the Rainbow.

 The Music Culture